browserify/browserify/README.md

 Browserify bundles all of your javascript when your server fires up at the mount point you specify.

-Browserify does not use xhr, ajax loading, script tag injection, or any of that noise.

 More features:

 * recursively bundle dependencies of npm modules